GrahamLea/simple-log/README.md

 > I started with a list of things that I didn't want to do.
 I didn't want to do them because I'd seen them done in other logging libraries and they annoyed me a lot.

 What Simple Log lacks in features, it makes up for with a comprehensive and witty user guide.

+There is more documentation (complete, but unstyled) at http://grahamlea.github.io/simple-log/